artemix9/gitinbash/README.md

 # gitinbash
 Customized bash prompt with git repository info.

-It looks like:
-directory [master] 2✗ 1• 2✓ $
+See the screenshot.

-where the first digit (red) displays count of untracked files, the second digit (yellow) displays count of modified files (not staged for commit) and the third digit (green) displays count of staged files (to be commited).
+The first digit (red) displays count of untracked files, the second digit (yellow) displays count of modified files (not staged for commit) and the third digit (green) displays count of staged files (to be commited).